gillescastel/instant-reference/README.md

 ### Setting up the shortcut

-Using your preferred shortcut manager (Or Settings > Keyboard Shortcuts in Ubuntu), add a shortcut that executes `/home/username/path/to/directory/copy-reference.js`.
+Using your preferred shortcut manager (E.g. Settings > Keyboard Shortcuts in Ubuntu), add a shortcut that executes `/home/username/path/to/directory/copy-reference.js`.

 When you press this shortcut, the script will copy a bit of LaTeX code for you to paste in your editor.